-Exploration 20 June 21 July Parent Information Evening Parents will be provided with information leading into Year 12.
+Exploration 19 June 20 July Parent Information Evening Parents will be provided with information leading into Year 12.
 This will include information about Pathways, Post Schooling options and general information about Year 12.
 Career Expo and Parent Teacher Meetings A number of Universities, Tertiary Institutions and members of Industry will be available during the Career Expo.
-Parents are welcome to discuss student progress and Senior Secondary Subject choices with Classroom Teachers during Parent Decision Making End of Term 2 Friday 22 July Teacher Meetings.
+Parents are welcome to discuss student progress and Senior Secondary Subject choices with Classroom Teachers during Parent Teacher Meetings.
 Appointments will be made via PTO.
-Semester 1 Reports available Students can use their results and determine which subjects they have met the prerequisites for.
+Decision Making End of Term 2 Monday 10 July Semester 1 Reports available Students can use their results and determine which subjects they have met the prerequisites for.
 Subject Selection Online (SSO) Opens SSO opens for selection of Year 12 subjects.
 Parents and students use SSO to complete their subject selections.
-Most families will be able to do this online but individual counselling sessions will also be available during Week 2 from Tuesday 26 July to Thursday 28 July.
+Most families will be able to do this online but individual counselling sessions will also be available during Week 2 from Monday 24 July to Thursday 27 July.
 Families will be able to make an appointment through SSO if needed.
-Planning for 2023 Semester Two 2021 SSO Selections are processed by the school Based on student selections, subjects will be finalised.
-The viability of running a subject will depend on the number of students selecting it and whole school resourcing.
+Planning for 2024 Semester Two 2023 SSO Selections are processed by the school Based on student selections, courses will be finalised.
+The viability of running a courses will depend on the number of students selecting it and whole school resourcing.
 This may involve some re-counselling if any selections are not able to be met and cannot be resolved using reserve choices.
 A timetable will be generated The school staff the timetable Courses are finalised with students

-It is important that subjects are very carefully considered as changes may not be able to be made once the timetable has been created and staffed.
+It is important that courses are very carefully considered as changes may not be able to be made once the timetable has been created and staffed.

-Selecting your Subjects
+Selecting your Courses